Our passion is liberating apps from the desktop

 Cameyo is a cloud-native Virtual App Delivery (VAD) platform that enables the secure delivery of all of your business-critical applications to any device from the browser without the need for virtual desktops or VPNs.
-By enabling organizations to provide their people with access to the business-critical apps they need to stay productive from anywhere and on any device, Cameyo helps make Remote Work, work.
+By enabling organizations to provide their people with access to the apps they need to stay productive from anywhere and on any device, Cameyo helps make remote & hybrid work, work.
 Hundreds of enterprises and organizations utilize Cameyo to deliver all of their apps – Windows, Linux, SaaS, and internal web applications to hundreds of thousands of users worldwide.

 Founder & CTO